-Raising day old chicks in Kenya has become very popular because you only need a viable batch of eggs for hatching, a reliable incubator and a working knowledge of poultry incubation.
+Raising day old chicks in Kenya has become very popular because you only need a viable batch of eggs for hatching, a reliable incubator and care and management of incubators.
 Also selling day old chicks can be done both locally and as a mail order business.
 Your hatchery could be just what people in your community needed as a nearby source of day old chicks.

 Many people would like to raise chickens themselves, rather than to buy pullets but are unable to get or hatch enough day old chicks.